Code-Institute-Submissions/milestone-project-197/README.md

 I wasn't able to get my profile image and about me text to automatically align side by side when the screen size exceeded 992px
 ![Alignment](images/readme_imgs/aboutme-alignment.png)

+### Image/text centering/responsiveness
+Struggled a little bit with the testing of responsiveness with bootstrap.
+Unsure if it's due to CSS, or the bootstrap versions I was installing - however it was a bit tough getting going with the content on the page

 ## Deployment
 - Github pages